Degrees Committee Guidelines for Requesting an Exception to a University Degree Requirement

 - letter from your academic advisor

 - letter from the Learning Diagnostic Clinic

 - letter from the instructor who teaches the course for which you are requesting the waiver, typed on department letterhead and signed by the instructor

 - information from other colleges on courses completed at those colleges such as course description or course syllabus

-Appeals (including supporting documentation) must be submitted to the Peggy Jones, Carrington 200, Office of Student Affairs, two weeks prior to the committee meeting at which the student wishes his/her request to be considered—allowing time to obtain transcripts, copy and disseminate materials to committee members, and study the requests.
+Appeals (including supporting documentation) must be submitted to Jessica Silvey, Student Development and Public Affairs, two weeks prior to the committee meeting at which the student wishes his/her request to be considered—allowing time to obtain transcripts, copy and disseminate materials to committee members, and study the requests.

 Appealing students do not attend meetings.
 Students will be notified in writing of the committee’s decision.